- Prevents critical hits.

 Team Options & Additional Comments >>>

-Drapion is one of the best Pursuit users in the metagame, and this set looks to hit hard off the bat in order to use the move effectively.
+Drapion is one of the better Pursuit users in the metagame, and this set looks to hit hard off the bat in order to use the move effectively.
 Drapion is capable of trapping Ghost- and Psychic-types with ease thanks to its handy resistances to their STAB moves, and it is also the fastest Pursuit user in RU, meaning that it can Speed tie with Uxie and outspeed Mesprit and Rotom.
 While Pursuit is used to hit Ghost- and Psychic-types as they flee, Drapion also has the reliable and powerful Crunch to hit them with if they choose to stay in.
 Crunch is also Drapion's best STAB move that gets good coverage on the majority of the metagame, and Drapion can sweep late-game with it once the opponent's team has been weakened.
 Earthquake hits most of the threats that Crunch misses out on, such as Fighting-, Dark-, and Steel-types.
 In practice, it gives Drapion a way of hitting Aggron, Steelix, and opposing Drapion hard.
 There are two good options in the last slot; Poison Jab is generally the better option as it allows Drapion to hit Grass-types hard.
 It 2HKOes all variants of Tangrowth after Stealth Rock, and allows Drapion to OHKO Lilligant and Sceptile, which no other move in Drapion's arsenal is capable of doing.
-That being said, Aqua Tail is a viable alternative, and it allows Drapion to hit Rhydon and Sandslash hard, which would otherwise be hard counters to it; it also allows Drapion to OHKO Moltres without the help of Stealth Rock.
+That being said, Aqua Tail is a viable alternative, and it allows Drapion to hit Rhydon hard, which would otherwise a be hard counter to it; it also allows Drapion to OHKO Moltres without the help of Stealth Rock.

 Team Options & Additional Comments >>>